What are Sticky Prices? A Guide to Price Stickiness

 We hope that this brief guide to sticky prices was useful for you.
 Summing up, we can say that a sticky price strategy, no matter whether the manufacturer intentionally or accidentally creates it, in most cases has negative consequences for enterprises.

-Now you know how to avoid sticky prices, but we also suggest that, in order to create an effective pricing policy, you may need price optimization software, such as Priceva’s Retail Price Optimization.
+Now you know how to avoid price stickiness, but we also suggest that, in order to create an effective pricing policy, you may need price optimization software, such as Priceva’s Retail Price Optimization.

 FAQ